kiwenlau/hadoop-cluster-docker/README.md

 ```
 - start 3 containers，1 master and 2 slaves
 - you will go to the /root directory of master container after start all containers

 *list the files inside /root directory of master container*

 ```
 ls
 ```

 *output*

 ```
 hdfs  run-wordcount.sh    serf_log  start-hadoop.sh  start-ssh-serf.sh
 ```
-- start-hadoop.sh is the shell script to start hadoop
-- run-wordcount.sh is the shell script to run wordcount program

 #####d. test serf and dnsmasq service

 - In fact, you can skip this step and just wait for about 1 minute.
 Serf and dnsmasq need some time to start service.

 *list all nodes of hadoop cluster*

 ```
 serf members
 ```

 *output*

 ```
 master.kiwenlau.com  172.17.0.65:7946  alive
 slave1.kiwenlau.com  172.17.0.66:7946  alive